Ais people: Enslavement, war, and disease

 In 1605, Governor Pedro de Ibarra sent a soldier, Álvaro Mexía, on a diplomatic mission to the Ais nation.
 The mission was a success; the Ais agreed to care for shipwrecked sailors for a ransom, and Mexía completed a map of the Indian River area with their help.
 Numerous European artifacts from shipwrecks have been found in Ais settlements.
 When the Dickinson party reached the town, there was already in Jece another group of English from a shipwreck.
 European and African survivors of shipwrecks were fairly common along the coast.
 The Ais also traded with St. Augustine.
-Dickinson reports that one man of Jece had approximately five pounds of ambergris; he "boasted that when he went for Augustine with that, he would purchase of the Spaniards a looking-glass, an axe, a knife or two, and three or four mannocoes (which is about five or six pounds) of tobacco."
+Dickinson reports that one man of Jece had approximately five pounds of ambergris; he "boasted that when he went for Augustine with that, he would purchase of the Spaniards a looking-glass, an axe, a knife or two, and three or four mannocoes (which is about five or six pounds) of tobacco.

 Shortly after 1700, settlers in the Province of Carolina and their Indian allies started raiding the Ais, killing some and carrying captives to Charles Town to be sold as slaves.
 In 1743, the Spanish established a short-lived mission on Biscayne Bay (in the area of present-day Miami).
 The priests assigned to that mission reported the presence of people they called "Santa Luces", perhaps a name for the Ais derived from "Santa Lucia", somewhere to the north of Biscayne Bay.

 After 1703 the Ais were absorbed into the Costas tribe.
 Their numbers had diminished to 137 individuals by 1711.
 Diseases brought by the Europeans eradicated the remaining Ais/Costas by the mid-1740’s.
 The Ais disappear from area records after 1760.

 Diet

-Dickinson stated that the Ais "neither sow nor plant any manner of thing whatsoever," but fished and gathered palmetto, cocoplum and seagrape berries.
-Dickinson described the fishing technique of the neighboring Jaega people of Jobe thus:
+The Ais did not practice agriculture, depending on fishing, collecting shellfish, and gathering wild plants for food.
+Jonathan Dickinson stated that the Ais "neither sow nor plant any manner of thing whatsoever," but fished and gathered palmetto, cocoplum and seagrape berries.
+The Ais dried some of the berries they gathered for future use: